teju81/Gazebo_Essentials/README.md

   - URDF values are in metres
   - Reference [3] is a very nicely written reference to understand URDF and xacro files for describing your robot.
   - Volta Description package in botsync github page is a good reference design
+  - Material in visual for sphere/cylinder/box will only show in RVIZ but not in Gazebo.
+Need to set this explicitly for gazebo.
+Not needed if visual is a mesh.